 Lamb Shanks with Sun-Dried Tomatoes and White Beans

-Serve in pasta bowls over Parmesan polenta or mashed potatoes.
+Serve hearty lamb and tomatoes over Parmesan polenta or mashed potatoes.

 - 1 (32-ounce) package reduced-sodium beef broth